Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 (plist-df '(x precipitation))
 ```

 you would get an error.
-This is because within a list, `precipitation`
+This is because, within a list, `precipitation`
 is a *symbol*, and `plist-df` expects the vector that `precipitation`
 stands for, in other words its *value*.
 To get the value, we use a
 sort of template mechanism, that starts with the back-quote character.